-Because of the general rule to classify quasi-sentences if at all possible, all quasisentences treated as uncodable must be checked again after coding the total program.
-Uncoded quasi- sentences may be biased in meaning, that is, they may have a common thrust.
-Some quasi- sentences may contain country-specific issues which are not particularly mentioned in the definition of the category but nonetheless be subsumable under one of the 56 Standard Categories.
-Should this be the case, it must be noted down in the coding protocol according to step no. 3.
+Some quasi-sentences may contain country-specific issues which are not particularly mentioned in the definition of the category but can nonetheless be subsumed under it.
 Other quasi-sentences may have a country-specific bias too strong to be subsumed under one of the 56 Standard Categories.
-For these quasi-sentences a new subcategory may be developed to capture the content of these otherwise uncodable sentences.
-Examples of subcategories, used for coding the programs of parties in transitional democracies, are given in section 8.
+For these quasisentences a new subcategory may be developed to capture the content of these otherwise uncodable sentences.
+Subcategories are divisions of the Standard Categories for analysing some details that are otherwise hidden or merged in the broader categories.
+They can be attached to standard categories without destroying the overall comparability as long as they are subsumed under and can be aggregated into one of the standard categories.
+The typical three-digit code of the Standard Manifesto Coding Scheme takes on a four-digit structure in the subcategory.
+The last digit is telling us that we are dealing with a subcategory.
+The precedent three-digits are just the same as those of the standard categories.
 Subcategories must always be nested into the 56 Standard Categories so that they can be aggregated up to one of the 56 Standard Categories.
 For instance 1011 is nested into 101, 2011 is nested into 201.